-At Ames Laboratory, the concept of unmonitored worker will have to be expanded to include monitored but records not found [45].
 Extensive dosimetry records have been found for Ames Laboratory workers; however, many of the records for 1965 to 1981 do not identify the person receiving the radiation dose.
 If a worker was monitored but cannot be identified in the dosimetry records, that individual must be considered unmonitored and assigned a dose in each year for which no clearly identified records exist.

 A coworker data study was used for this site profile to permit dose reconstructors to complete certain cases for which external monitoring data were unavailable or incomplete.
-Coworkers are considered to be workers at a site (potentially grouped by work location, job description, or other appropriate category) whose measured doses are considered representative of those received by one or more workers with no individual monitoring data (ORAUT 2005d).
+Coworkers are considered to be workers at a site (potentially grouped by work location, job description, or other appropriate category) whose measured doses are considered representative of those received by one or more workers with no individual monitoring data (ORAUT 2008).

-The general approach to applying coworker data for cases with little or no individual external monitoring data is to assign either the 50th- or 95th-percentile doses with the intent that the assigned doses represent, but do not underestimate, the doses that would have been assigned had the worker been monitored (50th percentile) or if the monitored worker was clearly identified in the dosimetry records (95th percentile) (ORAUT 2005d).
+The general approach to applying coworker data for cases with little or no individual external monitoring data is to assign either the 50th- or 95th-percentile dose with the intent that the assigned doses represent, but do not underestimate, the doses that would have been assigned had the worker been monitored (50th percentile) or if the monitored worker was clearly identified in the dosimetry records (95th percentile) (ORAUT 2008).

 Some workers might have never been monitored during their employment at Ames Laboratory.
 Workers with job titles such as security patrolman, craftsman, janitor, secretary, or clerk who did not work routinely in radiological areas were probably not monitored.
-In general, the 50th-percentile dose can be used to bound doses for those workers when professional judgment indicates the worker was likely to have been exposed to intermittent low levels of external radiation (ORAUT 2005d).
+In general, the 50th-percentile dose can be used to bound doses for those workers when professional judgment indicates the worker was likely to have been exposed to intermittent low levels of external radiation (ORAUT 2008).

 Some workers with job titles such as scientist, chemist, metallurgist, engineer, technician, or machinist were probably monitored, but some or all of their dosimetry records might be missing because of the lack of clearly identified dosimetry records between 1965 and 1981.
-If any part of a worker's dosimetry record is missing (unidentified), coworker data should be applied in the years for which records are missing (ORAUT 2005d).
-The 95th percentile dose should be assigned to those workers who could have been regularly exposed.
+If any part of a worker's dosimetry record is missing (unidentified), coworker data should be applied in the years for which records are missing (ORAUT 2008).
+The 95th-percentile dose should be assigned to those workers who could have been regularly exposed.

 The coworker data study for Ames Laboratory included all available dosimetry records from 1952 through 1981 (Martin 2006c).
 All dose results were analyzed, including zeros and blank values, to determine the 50th- and 95th-percentile doses for each year for beta, gamma, and neutron exposures (McCartney 2006).
-The results of the analysis are summarized in Table 6-3.
-The missed dose recommended for monitored workers in Table 6-4 was added to the 50th- and 95th-percentile values in Table 6-3.
-Specifically, one-half of the maximum annual missed doses were added to the reported annual doses, except the reported positive doses, in which case the maximum missed dose was reduced by the dose corresponding to one badge exchange (because it is not possible that all individual badge results were zero if a positive annual dose was reported) (ORAUT 2005d).
-These external doses cannot be applied for the SEC-00038 class of employees (NIOSH 2006), which covers the period of January 1, 1942, through December 31, 1954.
+The results of the analysis are summarized in Table 6-7.
+The missed dose recommended for monitored workers in Table 6-8 was added to the 50th- and 95th-percentile values in Table 6-7.
+Specifically, one-half of the maximum annual missed doses were added to the reported annual doses, except the reported positive doses, in which case the maximum missed dose was reduced by the dose corresponding to one badge exchange (because it is not possible that all individual badge results were zero if a positive annual dose was reported) (ORAUT 2008).
+These external doses cannot be applied for the SEC-00038 class of employees (NIOSH 2006), which covers the period from January 1, 1942, through December 31, 1954.